 Please take into account the following guidelines when formatting your text.

 - Articles should be prepared using the Word template as provided by the editorial team (journals.sfu.ca/flr/public/journals/1/template_submission_flr.docx).
 Articles that are not prepared in this template will be sent back to the corresponding author with the request to revise the document using the word template.

 - Articles should be saved in a docx.
 Format (word 2007 or higher).
 Pdf formats are not accepted.

-- Frontline Learning Research encourages the use of the formatting style of the American Psychological Association (APA).
+- Frontline Learning Research uses the formatting style of the American Psychological Association (APA 7).

 - Use a normal, plain font (e.g. Times new Roman, 10 points)

 - Do not use more than three levels of headings.
 More information on how to design these heading is provided in the FLR manuscript-template.

 - Use tab stops or other commands for indents, not the space bar

 - Use the table function to make tables, not spreadsheets.
 More information on how to design tables, figures or dynamic material is provided in the FLR manuscript-template.

 When using abbreviations, please make sure that you define them at their first mention and that you use them consistently thereafter (for example, Frontline Learning Research (FLR), and FLR thereafter).
 Nevertheless, try to limit to use of abbreviations as much as possible.